dozmert/Security-Labs/TryHackMe/Bookstore/readme.md

 Navigating to the IP/url of the site we can see the Bookstore site which appears to be a digital store front that's still in development.

 First things first I start to spider the site using ffuf.
 In the past I had used Gobuster which I felt had a better user experience however it was worth trying a new tool out.
-The wordlist used was `httparchive_directories_1m_2021_04_28.txt` which can be found here: https://wordlists.assetnote.io/
+The wordlist used was `httparchive_directories_1m_2021_04_28.txt` which can be found [here](https://wordlists.assetnote.io/).
 ```bash
 ffuf -w /<wordlist>.txt -u http://<TargetIP>/FUZZ > /<output>.txt
 ```